2015 Pittsburgh Steelers season: Week 17: at Cleveland Browns

 After getting swept by the Ravens, the Steelers traveled to Cleveland for Round 2 against the Browns.
 They would score early in the first quarter when Ben Roethlisberger found Heath Miller on a 2-yard pass for a 7–0 lead.
 The Browns scored later on in the quarter when Travis Coons nailed a 29-yard field goal for a 7–3 game.
 The Browns were able to shorten the lead to 1 point when Coons nailed another field goal in the second quarter from 39 yards out for a 7–6 game.
 The Steelers however went back to work as Roethlisberger found Antonio Brown on a 17-yard pass for a 14–6 game.
 The Browns wrapped up the scoring of the first half when Coons nailed a 33-yard field goal for a 14–9 game.
 In the third quarter, Chris Boswell nailed a 39-yard field goal for the only score of the period moving up 17–9.
 In the fourth quarter, the Browns drew closer when Coons got another 29-yard field goal for a 17–12 game.
 But later on, the Steelers were able to seal the game when Roethlisberger found Markus Wheaton on an 8-yard pass (with a successful 2-point conversion) for a 25–12 game.
 Finally, they sealed the deal with Boswell's 21-yard field goal for the final score 28–12.

-With the win, the Steelers finished the season 10–6.
-With the Jets' loss to the Bills, they were awarded the 6th seed in the AFC.
+With the win, and the Jets loss to Buffalo, the Steelers finished 10-6 (3-3 against the AFC North and 4-4 on the road) and they clinched the #6 in the AFC.

 The defense stood out by getting 4 turnovers and 7 sacks.